 Concurrent with the submission of the information set forth above, the applicant must nominate an independent third party, with expertise in trade and technical education and training, to prepare a plan to review the information submitted to the Commission; to visit the applicant and, if feasible, the facilities where the pilot program will be conducted; and to otherwise evaluate the pilot program proposal.
 The applicant must promptly notify the Commission of its nomination of such evaluator and submit the evaluator's plan to the Commission.
 The Commission will review the evaluator nominated by the applicant and the plan for evaluating the application.
-The Commission may approve, modify, or reject the applicant's nomination and the plan of evaluation, and the Commission may require the selection of another evaluator acceptable to the Commission and to develop a further understanding of the proposal.
+The Commission may approve, modify, or reject the applicant's nomination and the plan of evaluation, and the Commission may also require a team visit to verify the information supplied to the Commission and to develop a further understanding of the proposal.
 The findings of the evaluator and any on-site evaluation team will be set forth in a report that will be provided to the applicant and the Commission.
 The applicant will have the opportunity to respond to the report.